-Bernedoodles may become bored and destructive if left alone for long periods of time.
+This mixed breed may become bored and destructive if left alone for long periods of time.
 They like to be with their human families.

 Early socialization and training are also important for Bernedoodles because the Bernese Mountain Dog side of them can be protective as they get older and they may become wary around strangers.

 Before buying a Bernedoodle puppy online, consider this: Some of the Bernedoodles’ best traits make them a targeted breed of commercial dog breeders, profit breeders also known as puppy mill breeders.